The most successful businesses are those that find hidden opportunities that help them make more money…

 While no one stopped to look at what was showing at their theater, many passersby were stopping for a hotdog.

-It was at that moment the brothers chose to write off the theatre for good and follow the stream of money to where it was flowing at that time.
+It was at that moment the brothers chose to write off the theater for good and follow the stream of money to where it was flowing at that time.

 What Maurice & Richard Did Right: